Overview

 variable "use_existing_oidc_provider" {

-description = "Whether to use an existing OIDC provider or create a new one"
+description = "Whether to use an existing OIDC provider"

 type = bool